 Due to fears of a "pull factor," countries in the region have traditionally been reluctant to integrate refugees or to grant asylum.
-We hope that U.S. efforts to resettle large numbers of refugees from the camps along the Thailand-Burma border will encourage the Thai government to allow greater opportunities for livelihood, vocational training and other skills-building activities for those refugees who will not be resettled.
-The United States and other donor governments continue to engage regularly with the Thai government concerning the future of the nine camps on the Thailand-Burma border.
 Local integration remains a difficult option, due to opposition from host countries, such as Thailand, Bangladesh, Malaysia, and India.
 UNHCR and the international community continue to advocate for these governments to make policy changes relating to refugees, and to expand humanitarian protection and assistance space for refugees, asylum seekers, and other persons of concern.

 The United States continues to lead third country resettlement efforts in the region.
 Other countries, including Australia, Canada, New Zealand, and the Nordic countries, resettle refugees referred by UNHCR.
-In FY 2015, the United States processed UNHCR-referred refugee cases in China, the Hong Kong Special Administrative Region, Indonesia, Malaysia, and Thailand.
+In FY 2016, the United States processed UNHCR-referred refugee cases in China, the Hong Kong Special Administrative Region, Indonesia, Malaysia, Mongolia and Thailand.

-We expect to admit over 17,000 refugees from East Asia in FY 2015.
-This will include nearly 6,000 members of Burmese ethnic minorities (mostly Karen, Karenni, and Kachin) living in camps along the Thai-Burma border, over 11,000 Burmese (of various ethnic minorities) in Malaysia, and a small number of urban refugees of various nationalities in the region.
+We expect to admit close to 14,000 refugees from East Asia in FY 2016.
+This will include nearly 4,600 members of Burmese ethnic minorities (mostly Karen, Karenni, and Kachin) living in camps along the Thai-Burma border, over 7,900 Burmese (of various ethnic minorities) in Malaysia, and a smaller number of urban refugees of various nationalities in the region.

-We expect to admit up to 13,000 refugees from East Asia in FY 2016.
-This will include up to 5,500 members of Burmese ethnic minorities (mostly Karen and Karenni) living in camps along the Thai-Burma border, some 6,000 Burmese (of various ethnic minorities) in Malaysia, and a small number of urban refugees of various nationalities in the region
+We expect to admit up to 12,000 refugees from East Asia in FY 2017.
+This will include up to 3,500 members of Burmese ethnic minorities (mostly Karen and Karenni) living in camps along the Thai-Burma border, some 5,500 Burmese (of various ethnic minorities) in Malaysia, and a number of urban refugees of various nationalities in the region.

-Proposed FY 2016 East Asia program to include arrivals from the following categories:
+Proposed FY 2017 East Asia program to include arrivals from the following categories:

 Priority 1 Individual Referrals 1,800

-Priority 2 Groups 11,000
+Priority 2 Groups 10,000

 Priority 3 Family Reunification 200

 Total Proposed Ceiling 12,000